Structural constraints limit the regime of optimal flux in autocatalytic reaction networks: Results

+At this point of optimal current, Eq.~\eqref{eq:topology_constraints} defines a linear system of the form ${\M \cdot \mathbf{F_+} = 0}$, because the elements of $\mathbf{F_-}$ can be expressed in terms of those of $\mathbf{F_+}$ by using the local affinities.
+The solutions of this system will be trivial if $\M$, which contains information on both the topology and the affinities, is not singular.
+Enforcing that the determinant of this matrix is zero results in a constraint involving solely the values of the optimal affinities and the elements of the stoichiometric matrices (see Supplementary Note 5).
+It does not require an explicit evaluation of the steady-state rates or concentrations, nor does it involve kinetic parameters.
+We illustrate this approach in the next section.

+The condition on the determinant is useful, but cannot easily be applied to large CRNs.
+However, using Eq.~\eqref{eq:affinity_and_F}, the affinity of the overall reaction can be expressed only in terms of the $F_{\pm\rho}$ at the optimal flux:

-Thus, the bounds on $\mathcal{A}^*$ and the optimal values taken by the response coefficients $F_{\pm\rho}^*$s can be obtained by solving a convex optimization problem with \eqref{eq:topology_constraints} as linear constraints and \eqref{additional_constraints} as additional non-linear constraints coming directly from the tight coupling condition.
-The solution to this optimization problem connects thermodynamic quantities in an optimal regime of autocatalytic growth with the topology of the reaction network.
-Importantly, this link does not rely on an explicit evaluation of the steady-state fluxes or of concentrations, nor does it require a knowledge of kinetic parameters.
-This is our first main result.
+Finding a bound (a minimum or a maximum) for this global affinity corresponds to solving an optimization problem with Eq.~\eqref{eq:topology_constraints} acting as linear constraints and additional constraints due to tight coupling and the second law as detailed in the Methods section below (see Eq. \eqref{additional_constraints}).
+More details are provided in the Supplementary Note 11, where we establish conditions under which this optimization problem becomes concave.
+The solution to this optimization problem provides the thermodynamic bounds as well as information on the response coefficients using only the topology of the reaction network.
+As was the case with the method based on determinants, this link does not rely on an explicit evaluation of the steady-state fluxes or concentrations, nor does it require knowledge of kinetic parameters.
+In addition to this, the optimization approach can easily be used with large CRNs.